 Clan Menzies

-Clan Chief: Robert Menzies of Menzies
+Clan Chief: Robert R. S. Menzies of Menzies

 Our current Hereditary Chief is Robert Menzies of Menzies after the passing of his father Chief David R. Steuart Menzies of Menzies in April 2023.